Signed in as:

 Beach Art During Lockdown: Poetry, Art, and Photos by Aliah Selah

-Currently: Academy Of Art University San Fransicso, CA
+Currently: Academy Of Art University San Francisco, CA

 As we look closely at the many textures that trees offer us, we are inspired to add textures to our art.
 Walking in the greenbelt, I am filled with all the inspiration that nature gives us.
 And the many textures that are all around us in nature and especially trees.
 Experimental Art Video by Aliah Selah.